yjie10/yjie10/README.md

 https://www.github.com/yjie28 <br />
 https://github.com/y-jie28 (For learning Vue)

-I will come back and make this nicer I promise :)

 <!--
 **yjie10/yjie10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.